Why & How to Target a Competitor’s Audience on Facebook

 Go to the Ad Set Page in your Ads Manager.
 Look for Detailed Targeting in the Audience section.

-If you strike lucky, you can type the name of your competitor or their website address, and you will see the potential reach, the number of fans, average daily reach, and landing page views for that organization.
-You can further segment the audience based on interests, behaviors, demographics, location, and so forth.
+Type in the name of your competitor or their website address.
+If you’re lucky, you’ll see the potential reach, the number of fans, average daily reach, and landing page views for that organization.
+You can further segment the audience based on interests, behaviors, demographics, location, etc. But that only works for organizations with substantial followings, such as large corporations or famous people.

 This search will be broader and potentially less accurate, but with Facebook's privacy policies, this may be the best you can hope for.